What to Eat and Drink in Croatia

 I drank more wine on this one trip then I have in my whole life I think.
 Wine just seems to be everywhere!
 There are also a lot of wineries on the islands we visited, so of course to be like a local we had to try them.
 I am certainly no wine expert, but at dinner, I would usually ask for a recommendation for whichever dish I was ordering and was always happy with it.

 There is obviously so much more you can try, and that I will hopefully be able to go back and try while in Croatia, but from my experience, these are some items you must try while visiting.
 The people are nice, the food is fresh, and the alcohol is always flowing, so there is no doubt that it will be a good time.
-Let me know below what you tried while visiting, or what you are most excited for!
+Let me know below if you’ve tried any of the items in this Croatian Food Guide!
+And check out my “Bri Meets World” series to try out some tasty recipes from all over the world!